Protect Yourself From Vishing Attacks

-Members of Point Loma Credit Union have been receiving e-mail messages pretending to be from the credit union.
+Vishing attacks begin with members receiving e-mail messages pretending to be from the credit union.
 They are told in the e-mail that their credit card had been deactivated, and to call a toll-free number to reactivate it.
 If the member calls the number, they are asked for their card information.
 This message is not from Point Loma Credit Union.
 Please do not respond by calling the phone number.
-The IP address of the e-mail indicates it came from outside the United States.
+The IP address of the e-mail indicates it did not come from Point Loma Credit Union or plcu.com.

 What is Vishing?